MicrosoftDocs/cpp-docs/docs/cpp/arrays-cpp.md

     }
 ```

 The first element in the array is the 0th element, and the last element is the (*n*-1) element, where *n* is the number of elements the array can contain.
 The number of elements in the declaration must be of an integral type and must be greater than 0.
-It is your responsibility to ensure that your program never passes a value to the subscript operator that is greater than `size -1`.
+It is your responsibility to ensure that your program never passes a value to the subscript operator that is greater than `(size - 1)`.

 A zero-sized array is legal only when the array is the last field in a **struct** or **union** and when the Microsoft extensions (/Ze) are enabled.